idenisovs/clustering/README.md

 # Clustering

-I made this application during my Master study, for Data Mining course, with goal to do some clustering practice.
+I made this application during my Master study, for Data Mining course, with goal to do some practice with clustering.

 ## Dependencies

+The major dependencies of application:

 * [Node.js](https://nodejs.org/en/)
 * [TypeScript](https://www.typescriptlang.org/)